Skip to main content

 Nils Wireklint

 We have just started a documentation series describing the Buildbarn chroot runners, and how they can be used for hermetic input roots that contain all the required tools.
-This includes implementation notes for a "mountat" functionality created through the new Linux mount API, how you can use this under-documented API, and its shortcomings.
+This includes implementation notes for a "mountat" functionality created through the new Linux mount API, how you can use this under-documented API and its shortcomings.
 And how this can/will be integrated into Buildbarn, with technical descriptions of the workers and runners.

 The first sections are already available, with more to come!